RyanKing77/powerShell-Docs.tr-tr/dsc/msft-dsclocalconfigurationmanager-removeconfiguration.md

 <a name="parameters"></a>Parametreler
 ----------

-*Aşama* \[içinde\]
-Kaldırmak için hangi yapılandırma belgesini belirtir.
+*Aşama* \[içinde\] kaldırmak için hangi yapılandırma belgesini belirtir.
 Aşağıdaki değerler geçerlidir:

 |Değer |Açıklama |
 |:--- |:---|